Home > Introduction to Hub

 You may change your status to “Pause” at any time without affecting current chats.
 You will be able to continue handling ongoing chats until they are completed.

-Hub varies slightly from the Chat Portal here, in that the toolbar is split in to two separate sections.
+When using the Conversations Hub you will notice the toolbar is split in to two separate sections.
 Firstly, we have the top left toolbar:

 - Clicking the Home button will bring you back to the Home screen, where you can see tips and tricks, as well as your stats for the previous 7 days.